superjoe2000/workshop-iac-bicep-labs/labfiles/Day 1/Module 2 Introduction to Bicep Templates/Lab01/readme.md

 #### Delete the Resource Group for the Labs

 Use this command to delete the Resource Group.
-<span style="color:red">*Note: Delete the Resource Group after completing all the Labs*

 ```bash
 az group delete --name rg-iac-bicep-labs --yes --no-wait
 ```

+<span style="color:red">*Note: Delete the Resource Group only after completing all the Labs*

 ### Create a storage account using bicep